nicholasgpuig/cf_ai_cache_optimizer/PROMPTS.md

 In App.tsx, create a simple file upload interface, including a single button UI element to upload the log files in batch.

 List the steps to create a binding for my Workers that will make them accessible to my Pages app in the same repository.
 Create code snippets in Typescript, too.

+How does the onRequest function work?
+Does it trigger on every outbound request the pages makes?
+I want to have different pages call different workers with different paths